 5.21.4 Expenditures of Funds

-No expenditures of money or financial obligations are to be incurred in the name of the Village by Village personnel without prior authorization from the Village Administrator Chief of Police, as applicable.
+No expenditures of money or financial obligations are to be incurred in the name of the Village, by Village personnel without prior authorization from the Village Administrator or Chief of Police, as applicable.
 All requests to expend money shall be made on a Village of Enon Purchase Order and properly approved before the expenditure of funds.

 5.21.5 Insubordination